DarthPointer/OffSetter/Downloadables/OffSetter/ReadMe.txt

 This is an ASAP-coded .net5 application to automate offset changes in .uasset files for modding purposes.
+You have .net5 runtime intalled to run the tool!
+You can get it here: https://dotnet.microsoft.com/download/dotnet/5.0

 In order to make extensive edits of .uasset and .uexp files and keep them pars-able for the UE4 engine, you should update offsets updated according to size changes in different blocks of the files.
 This tool